What do you want to do?

 If you do bring a vehicle across; make sure you’re prepared to wait for an extra ‘overload’ sailing to get off.
 The evenings are the worst, and sometimes the ferry is canceled after 5pm (water taxi/passenger ferry only).
 Saturday & Sunday evenings are the worst for overloads, but you should be fine on a non-holiday Monday-Friday sailing.

 Take the 257 bus from downtown Vancouver.
 (You do not want to get on the 250, unless you have a stomach of steel).
 The winding roads of west Vancouver have never agreed with me, and the extra 20min journey; why?
+Get on bus 257.

 Driving on the ferry: Your ticket will say lane 69.
 Nice, but you actually start off heading down lane 1 (one), the LEFT MOST isle down to the front of the lines.
 You’ll hit a stop sign.
 Have a look for the bridge and a sign that says lanes 60-70 underneath.
 There’s where you drive into; underneath the covered bridge.

 You do not need to be in lane 69 to board the Bowen Island Ferry.
-You can be a lane to the right or left; and it will be just fine.
+You can be a lane or two to the right or left; and it will be just fine.
 If a lane is full; just pull into the one beside it.

 Getting Off Bowen Island